Michael Avenatti gets 2-1/2 years in prison for Nike extortion scheme | Politics

 Michael Avenatti, the brash lawyer who shot to fame representing porn actress Stormy Daniels in lawsuits against Donald Trump before a swirl of criminal charges ended his legal career, was sentenced to 2-1/2 years in prison on Thursday for trying to extort Nike Inc. U.S. District Judge Paul Gardephe in Manhattan said Avenatti, 50, "had become drunk on the power of his platform" in betraying his client, a youth basketball coach for his own gain.

 "Mr. Avenatti's conduct was outrageous," Gardephe said.
 "He hijacked his client's claims, and he used those claims to further his own agenda, which was to extort millions of dollars from Nike for himself."
-The sentencing caps a precipitous downfall for a once-obscure lawyer who in 2018 became a cable news fixture, disparaging then-President Trump and even flirting with a White House run himself.
+The sentencing caps a precipitous downfall for a once-obscure lawyer who in 2018 became a cable news fixture, disparaging then-President Trump and even flirting with his own White House run.

+Avenatti still faces three other criminal fraud trials, including for defrauding Daniels.
+In the Nike case, Avenatti was convicted for threatening to expose the sportswear company's alleged corrupt payments to families of college basketball prospects, unless it paid up to $25 million for him and another lawyer to conduct a probe.

 "TV and Twitter, your honor, mean nothing," Avenatti told the judge.
 "Everyone wants to ride in a limo with you, but very few are willing to sit next to you on the bus.
 Even fewer, your honor, are willing to take your calls from prison.
 "I and I alone have destroyed my career, my relationships, my life," he added.